 By Jo Burgess

-A cluttered mind makes you unproductive, indecisive and stuck in your own way.
+A foggy and cluttered mind makes you unproductive, indecisive and stuck in your own way.

 Getting rid of mental clutter is just as important as culling physical clutter, as it gives you the freedom to focus and make way for more important things.